alekfed/alekfed-site/content/en/skills/math_control.md

 [MATLAB](https://www.mathworks.com/products/matlab.html) is often the primary (and most mature) choice for the control systems development.
 Since at some point I started using [pandas](https://pandas.pydata.org/), I decided to move my control systems environment to Python as well and used [python-control](https://python-control.readthedocs.io/en/0.9.0/) for this.

-Today, I would work on control systems using [Julia](https://julialang.org/), because it has quite mature packages for the [control systems](http://juliacontrol.github.io/ControlSystems.jl/latest/) themselves, for analysis with [uncertainties](https://github.com/baggepinnen/MonteCarloMeasurements.jl), and it has a very impressive [integrator collection](https://diffeq.sciml.ai/stable/).
+Today, I would work on control systems using [Julia](https://julialang.org/), because it has quite mature packages for [control systems](http://juliacontrol.github.io/ControlSystems.jl/latest/) themselves, for [uncertainty analysis](https://github.com/baggepinnen/MonteCarloMeasurements.jl), and it has a very impressive [integrator collection](https://diffeq.sciml.ai/stable/).

 # Testing devices

-I was involved in the development of electronic loads with power recovery and programmable charging/discharging devices.
+I was involved in the development of electronic loads with power recovery and the development of programmable charging/discharging devices.
 I researched the issues of control systems coordination between individual load cells (that consisted of switched-mode converters and wide-band linear regulators) in order to obtain the required input admittance characteristics, in particular, for the possibility to induct current interference with an amplitude of tens of amperes.

 In general, my work looked like this: first, simple control systems were made using IIR filters or broadband analog PID controllers for the initial mathematical models, then stable systems were identified (using the [N4SID and MOESP](https://en.wikipedia.org/wiki/Subspace_identification_method) algorithms), then MIMO H∞-controllers for several converters were synthesized and then mutual influence of the cells was balanced.

 # Rotorcraft UAV

-For helicopters, I developed both the control system itself with the necessary processing circuits and a simulation mathematical model of the helicopter, since without closed control loops the helicopter is an unstable system, which greatly complicates the synthesis of the control systems.
+For helicopters, I developed both the control system itself, DSP circuits and a mathematical simulation model of the helicopter, since helicopters are an unstable without closed control loops, which greatly complicates the synthesis of the control systems.

 The mathematical model was largely based on the work of [Padfield](https://www.amazon.com/Helicopter-Flight-Dynamics-Including-Treatment/dp/1119401054/) and [Johnson](https://www.amazon.com/Rotorcraft-Aeromechanics-Cambridge-Aerospace-Johnson/dp/1107028078/) and was developed in C++ (for more details see [C++](/skills/cpp) section).